Vital Farms (NASDAQ:VITL) Price Target Cut to $24.00

-Vital Farms (NASDAQ:VITL) had its price objective reduced by Credit Suisse Group from $29.00 to $24.00 in a report released on Friday morning, Price Targets.com reports.
-They currently have a neutral rating on the stock.
+Vital Farms (NASDAQ:VITL) had its price objective lowered by equities research analysts at Credit Suisse Group from $29.00 to $24.00 in a report released on Thursday, Benzinga reports.
+The brokerage currently has a “neutral” rating on the stock.
+Credit Suisse Group’s price target suggests a potential upside of 9.89% from the stock’s current price.

-Separately, Zacks Investment Research lowered shares of Vital Farms from a buy rating to a hold rating in a research report on Friday, January 8th.
-Five analysts have rated the stock with a hold rating and two have given a buy rating to the company.
-Vital Farms presently has an average rating of Hold and an average price target of $36.86.
+A number of other equities research analysts have also recently weighed in on the stock.
+Zacks Investment Research cut shares of Vital Farms from a “hold” rating to a “sell” rating in a research report on Tuesday.
+DA Davidson initiated coverage on shares of Vital Farms in a research report on Monday.
+They issued a “buy” rating and a $28.00 price target for the company.
+One equities research analyst has rated the stock with a sell rating, four have issued a hold rating and three have issued a buy rating to the company.
+Vital Farms has a consensus rating of “Hold” and a consensus target price of $35.75.

-In related news, COO Jason Dale sold 25,000 shares of the company’s stock in a transaction that occurred on Tuesday, March 16th.
-The shares were sold at an average price of $28.21, for a total transaction of $705,250.00.
-Following the sale, the chief operating officer now owns 25,246 shares of the company’s stock, valued at approximately $712,189.66.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CEO Russell Diez-Canseco sold 14,641 shares of the company’s stock in a transaction that occurred on Thursday, January 28th.
-The stock was sold at an average price of $24.69, for a total transaction of $361,486.29.
-Following the sale, the chief executive officer now directly owns 14,641 shares in the company, valued at approximately $361,486.29.
+In other news, CEO Russell Diez-Canseco sold 14,641 shares of the business’s stock in a transaction dated Thursday, January 28th.
+The shares were sold at an average price of $24.69, for a total transaction of $361,486.29.
+Following the transaction, the chief executive officer now directly owns 14,641 shares in the company, valued at $361,486.29.
+The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, COO Jason Dale sold 25,000 shares of the business’s stock in a transaction dated Tuesday, March 16th.
+The stock was sold at an average price of $28.21, for a total transaction of $705,250.00.
+Following the transaction, the chief operating officer now owns 25,246 shares in the company, valued at $712,189.66.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 64,641 shares of company stock worth $1,741,236 in the last ninety days.
+Insiders sold 64,641 shares of company stock valued at $1,741,236 over the last ninety days.

-Hedge funds have recently added to or reduced their stakes in the business.
-Zurcher Kantonalbank Zurich Cantonalbank purchased a new position in Vital Farms in the 4th quarter worth approximately $42,000.
-Advisory Services Network LLC purchased a new stake in shares of Vital Farms in the 4th quarter valued at $52,000.
-Strs Ohio purchased a new stake in shares of Vital Farms in the 3rd quarter valued at $105,000.
-Sage Private Wealth Group LLC purchased a new stake in shares of Vital Farms in the 4th quarter valued at $111,000.
-Finally, American International Group Inc. purchased a new stake in shares of Vital Farms in the 3rd quarter valued at $249,000.
-31.25% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors have recently modified their holdings of VITL.
+Amazon com Inc acquired a new position in shares of Vital Farms during the fourth quarter worth about $40,578,000.
+Inherent Group LP acquired a new position in Vital Farms during the third quarter worth about $49,942,000.
+Alliancebernstein L.P. grew its position in Vital Farms by 68.9% during the fourth quarter.
+Alliancebernstein L.P. now owns 1,680,820 shares of the company’s stock worth $42,542,000 after buying an additional 685,493 shares during the period.
+BlackRock Inc. acquired a new position in Vital Farms during the third quarter worth about $26,015,000.
+Finally, UBS Asset Management Americas Inc. acquired a new position in Vital Farms during the third quarter worth about $24,032,000.
+Institutional investors and hedge funds own 31.25% of the company’s stock.

 Vital Farms, Inc, an ethical food company, provides pasture-raised products in the United States.
 It offers shell eggs, butter, hard-boiled eggs, ghee, liquid whole eggs, and egg bite products.
 The company was founded in 2007 and is headquartered in Austin, Texas.